 The package implementer shall require that there not be more than one Default element for any given extension, and there not be more than one Override element for any given part name.
 [M2.5]

-The order of Default and Override elements in the Content Types stream is not significant.
+The order of Default and Override elements in the Media Types stream is not significant.

 If the package is intended for streaming consumption: